xJenDragon/StrangerStats/README.md

    - Hands-on introduction to Python, pandas, and Colab
    - Build confidence with calling prebuilt functions

-2. **02_Descriptive_Stats.ipynb`**
+2. **02_Descriptive_Stats.ipynb**
-Focus: Exploring individual datasets with summary statistics and simple visualizations.

-- **Topics covered**:
   - Descriptive statistics (mean, sum, etc.)
   - Grouping and aggregating data
   - Visualizations (bar charts, histograms)
   - **Exercises include**:
      - Sum and mean of monster sightings in each area
      - Total number of monster sightings
      - Average monster count in each area
      - Activity counts by hour of the day
      - Average severity of Upside Down events by monster

 3. **03_Integration_Exercises.ipynb**
    - Combine datasets to explore relationships
-   - Exercises include:
+   - **Exercises include**:
      - Compare monster counts to character activity
      - Correlation of monster count with Upside Down event severity
      - Parameter tweaks: filter by hour, day, or severity level